skossan/sp-bot/README.md

 You are free to add commands in either `TypeScript` or `JavaScript` but do make sure you follow the command structure.
 You can see examples of both command types in the respective folders.

+If you encounter any problems feel free to ask in the `sp-bot-snack` discord channel.

 ## Contributing

 Contributions are always welcome.